oleveque/napari-rsar/README.md

-# napari-rsar
+# rsar

-A plugin for napari that facilitates the visualization and analysis of rSAR files.
+A repository that provides a Python API for the rSAR format and a plugin for napari to facilitate the visualization and analysis of rSAR files.

 ## Installation